malor/bhtt/README.md

 utility functions stored in `utilities/` (so that they can be shared between integration tests and benchmarks).

-Run the full test suite:

 ```shell
 $ cargo test
 ```

 ### Running benchmarks

-Run all benchmarks:

 ```shell
 $ cargo bench